 Brand consistency and compliance: A DAM platform makes it easier to maintain brand consistency and enforce brand guidelines.
 Automated lifecycle management and version control features ensure that teams deploy the most current versions of your assets.
 In addition to brand guidelines, a robust DAM platform will enable regulatory and legal content compliance for all your assets.

-Digital asset management goes far beyond simply centralizing files.
-It uses dynamic labeling and permissions to organize files, control access, and track and report on asset changes.
-It also governs usage rights and timelines for every asset within the organization.
+The best digital asset management platforms go far beyond simply centralizing files.
+They use dynamic labeling and permissions to organize files, control access, and track and report on asset changes.
+They also govern usage rights and timelines for every asset within the organization.

 Here are some of the critical functions of DAM software: